 - Emotional and/or physical pain and suffering

-If you have been demoted, reassigned, fired or harassed because of your pregnancy, our pregnancy discrimination attorneys are on your side.
+If you have been demoted, reassigned, fired or harassed because of your pregnancy, our attorneys are on your side.
 We are fully committed to providing you with strong legal representation and assisting you in obtaining the compensation you deserve.

-Getting in touch with us soon will allow us to strike preemptively, organizing our data and developing our strategy before your employer has time to cover his/her tracks.
 Don’t let yourself be bullied.
-Federal and Illinois law and our attorneys are on your side.
+We are on your side.
+Getting in touch with us soon will allow us to strike preemptively, organizing our data and developing our strategy before your employer has time to cover their tracks.